-The Eye Care Team’s clinical facility at the VAPORHCS’ Portland Division is shared by Optometry and Ophthalmology, and it includes 18 general eye exam rooms, one low vision room, and additional exam rooms for VF, digital retinal imaging, OCT, minor procedures, lasers, IOL Master, corneal topography, echography, etc.
+The Eye Care Team’s clinical facility at the VAPORHCS’ Portland Division is shared by Optometry and Ophthalmology, and it includes 18 general eye exam rooms, one low vision room, and additional exam rooms for VF, digital retinal imaging, OCT, HRT, Optos, minor procedures, lasers, Lenstar, corneal topography, echography, etc.

 Vancouver Division VA Eye Clinic

 The optometry residents also work at the VAPORHCS’ Vancouver Division in Vancouver, Washington which is about 10 miles (16 km) north of Portland.
-The eye clinic has 4 general exam rooms, one low vision room and additional exam rooms for special testing.
-Modern instrumentation includes Digital Retina Camera, Humphrey Field Analyzer II, and Cirrus Optical Coherence Tomography.
+The eye clinic has 9 general exam rooms, one low vision room and additional exam rooms for special testing.
+Modern instrumentation includes Digital Retina Camera, Humphrey Field Analyzer 3, Heidelberg Retinal Tomography, Optos and Cirrus Optical Coherence Tomography.
 While most patient visits are for outpatients, this location also serves inpatients from the Rehabilitation and Long-Term Care (RLTC) Division & Community Living Center.

 Pacific University Periocular Service Clinics

-The residents rotate to multiple Pacific University clinic sites to participate in care in an internal referral clinic for minor lid procedures.
+The residents rotate to Pacific University Hillsboro Eye Clinic to participate in care in an internal referral clinic for minor lid procedures.

 The patient population at the VAPORHCS is 95% male with a mean age of 65.
 Patients present to the VA eye clinics with a wide variety of challenging ocular, visual, and systemic health problems.
 Supplemental clinical rotations at Pacific University clinics provide experience with a broader patient demographic including pediatrics.